| |

 I hand sand or power sand the face to freshen it.
 The

-total time required was no more than that for stripping
+total time required is about the same as for stripping

 with the triple heat gun as described above.
 If you are